FIFA approves reform package, shelves World Cup expansion

 TERM LIMITS

-Under the proposals, FIFA's president and leading officials would be restricted to three terms of four years each, and subjected to centralized integrity checks before taking office.
+Under the proposals, FIFA's president and leading officials would be restricted to three terms of four years each, and subjected to centralised integrity checks before taking office.

 An age limit of 74, which had been proposed in an original eight-point plan by audit and compliance committee head Domenico Scala, was not included.